A Shell Frictionally Coupled to an Elastic Foundation and a Comparison Against the Two-Body Coulomb's Law of Static Friction: Introduction

-Now, assume that we are considering a shell (i.e. two-dimensional representation of a very thin three-dimensional elastic body), then the very idea of normal stress becomes meaningless, because for a shell, we find that $\sigma _T (\textbf{u}) = \boldsymbol 0$ and $ \sigma_n = 0$, and thus, Kikuchi and Oden's \cite{Kikuchi} model, i.e. equation (\ref{CoulombOden}), will fail.
-Note that for a thorough mathematical analysis of the shell theory, we refer the reader to chapter 4 of Ciarlet \cite{ciarlet2005introduction}.\\
+Now, assume that we are considering a shell (i.e. two-dimensional representation of a very thin three-dimensional elastic body), then the very idea of normal stress becomes meaningless.
+This is because for a shell, we find that $\sigma _T (\textbf{u}) = \boldsymbol 0$ and $ \sigma_n(\textbf{u}) = 0$, and thus, Kikuchi and Oden's model \cite{Kikuchi}, i.e. equation (\ref{CoulombOden}), will fail to be applicable.
+Note that for a thorough mathematical analysis of the shell theory, consult chapter 4 of Ciarlet \cite{ciarlet2005introduction}.\\